FAQS

 Share on:

-Unlike consumer loans, if you need to buy a house, you will just go for a property loan and similarly, for a car, businesses have an array of loan types to ease their cash flow, and it can be at times confusing to know which loan to go for.
+Unlike consumer loans, which tend to be purpose-driven, e.g. if you need to buy a house, you will just go for a property loan, businesses tend to be cashflow driven and have an array of loan types available to ease their cash flow, and it can be at times confusing to know which loan to go for.

 Here are a few questions that may help you decide.